 I heard your songs soar through the thick forests, through the fields

-But the wind hid the song, your voice and your face from the world
+But the wind hid the song, your voice, and face from the world

 You were told to keep quiet, but if the hunger won’t let you from crying out

-Daada will have to drop you, so that the soldiers won’t find our hideout
+Daada had to drop you, so that the Federal soldiers won’t find our hideout

 Those who stood watching their teachers and fathers march

-We heard granny calling out to Daada, crying as she learnt he has gone
+You heard Granny calling out to Daada, sobbing as she learnt he had gone

-Gone to fight for his land, with bare hands and dummies for Biafra had no gun!
+Gone to fight for his land, with bare hands and dummies, for Biafra had no guns!

-We cry when evening fall and the sounds of machine guns halt
+You cry when evening falls, and the sounds of machine guns halt

-Our belly hurt, they hurt so much that we ate raw leaves and worms,
+Your bellies hurt; they hurt so much that you ate leaves and worms,

-Mama told me to tell you all that if she wasn’t seen before nightfall
+Mama told you all that if she wasn’t seen before nightfall

-That we all should stay in the bush and must not return to our hamlet
+That you should stay in the bush and must not return to the hamlet

-I will not dream of walking back, our foot ache, the forest is our refuge
+You will not dream of walking back.
+Your feet ache, the forest is a refuge

-Now I am confused; there is still a lot of death up the hills
+Now you are confused; there is still a lot of death up the hills

-There is pain and frustration and hunger and stagnation
+There is pain and frustration, as well as hunger and stagnation

-The rivers always bring the taste of blood to our drinks
+The rivers always bring the taste of blood to your drinks

 ‘Dear Heaven!
 I call on You!
 Hear me, hear my babies!

 Will it end today?
-Will Daada ever come home to us?’
+Will Daada ever come home?’

 ‘Did we do anything wrong?
 Why must soldiers kill everyone?’

-I must sob silently, I must not let the younger ones hear me
+You must sob silently, you must not let the younger ones hear you

-But they are all awake, with fright and tears in their little eyes
+But they are all awake, fright and tears in their little eyes

-Searched me, catching it all, the grief I tried to hide from them
+They searched you, catching it all, the grief you tried to hide

 ‘Did Daada start the fighting?
-Should we take some of our food to him?
+Should we take some food to him?

-Daada must be very hungry wherever he is!’
-Louise said
+I’m sure Daada must be very hungry wherever he is!’

-‘No he won’t want us near him or the soldiers
+‘No, he won’t want us near him or the trench where they are

-He will flog us if we ever try to, let’s just sing softly his favorite:
+He will flog us if we ever try to, but let’s sing softly his favorite:

 “Anyi no n’obubu agha